LittleJellycat/HackerRank-Solutions/README.md

 # HackerRank-Solutions

-Some of solutions to [HackerRank](https://www.hackerrank.com/) problems & challenges
+Some solutions to [HackerRank](https://www.hackerrank.com/) problems & challenges

 Solutions are written in Java 8 (Sadly, no Kotlin support on HackerRank yet)